 'We shan't be using these', the barrister said, nodding towards my masterpieces.
 Summoning all my assertive skills I looked him in the eye and said 'OK, fine.'
 However, I agreed to look at a summary they had made of my first report and, after I had made some minor corrections, it was disclosed to the prosecution.
 I was also asked to attend some of the trial to give advice to the defence and possibly to appear in the witness box.

-During the 3 days that I attended the trial I was virtually ignored (but again well-paid) and at the end of the third day, the prosecution case having been completed, I was told by the defence barrister that I was surplus to requirements.
+During the three days that I attended the trial I was virtually ignored (but again well-paid) and at the end of the third day, the prosecution case having been completed, I was told by the defence barrister that I was surplus to requirements.
 What he actually said was, 'Well, unless something goes horribly wrong we won't be calling you'.
 In fact the only witness he did call was the defendant himself.
 What seemed to be happening was this.
 In his cross-examination of the complainants, the defence lawyer put great emphasis on the fact that the assaults in question happened many years ago and their memory was now likely to be very unreliable.
 Indeed their memories did at times prove to be inconsistent with such recorded facts as their hospital attendances and treatment.
 The expert witness brought by the prosecution was a lay hypnotherapist who was coaxed by the defending barrister into saying that people's memory for things that happen during hypnosis is poor and people can have false memories for what happens during hypnosis.
 This is all the defence needed and the jury were spared any further instruction on the factual details of hypnosis.

 But it was all to no avail: the defendant was found guilty on eight counts of indecent assault, though on the charge of rape he was pronounced not guilty.
 He received a sentence of six years imprisonment, a severe punishment.